Judge dismisses claims against banks in GE lawsuit

-NEW YORK (Reuters) - A federal judge on Wednesday dismissed claims against Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) and 40 other defendants that they helped mislead investors in General Electric Co’s $12.2 billion stock offering in 2008.
+NEW YORK, April 18 (Reuters) - A federal judge on Wednesday dismissed claims against Goldman Sachs Group Inc, JPMorgan Chase & Co and 40 other defendants that they helped mislead investors in General Electric Co’s $12.2 billion stock offering in 2008.

 The State Universities Retirement System of Illinois, the lead plaintiff, filed the lawsuit in 2009, saying GE and myriad financial firms were responsible for investor losses during a six-month period when GE’s stock price fell to about $10 from about $26.